EuropeanIFCBGroup/ifcb-inference-app/README.md

 ## Models

 The app auto-discovers models from the `data/models/` directory.
-Each model needs a subdirectory containing `weights.pth`, `classes.txt`, and optionally `thresholds.json` and `about.md`.
-Model weights are not included in the repository — contact the author to obtain them.
+Each model needs a subdirectory containing `weights.pth`/`weights.pt`, and optionally `thresholds.json`, `classes.txt` (if classes are not stored together weights and thresholds) and `about.md`.
+Model weights are not included in the GitHub repository — contact the author to obtain them.

 The included example configuration (SMHI-NIVA-ResNet50-V5) expects: